jeffpatzer/jp-late-load/README.md

 ## ToDo

-1. Remove the dependence of helper functions on the XUI object
-2. Allow for options to be set without tweaking the JS file
+1. Allow for options to be set without tweaking the JS file
-3. General code clean-up and tidying